What is a Pow-Wow? Meaning, origins, and role in Indigenous cultures

 A Pow-Wow is not a show.
 It is a living space of memory, respect, and transmission.

-Attending it means entering a circle where each person becomes a witness to a culture that is still very much alive.
+Attending one means entering a circle where each person becomes a witness to a culture that is still very much alive.